muratk5n/thirdwave/en/README.md

 ---

-Farming itself became industrialized, where a fraction of population engaged in such work could produce enough for millions.

----

 Later industrial production and society did the same to farmers, made them obsolete, structures built around that earlier era were done away with.
 Empires whose being depended on land/plunder/peasants collapsed, like the Ottomans.
+Farming itself became industrialized, where a fraction of population engaged in such work could produce enough for millions.

 ---